Baclayon Church: Altar and retablo

-Above the altar is a ceiling painting depicting the Last Supper and a Spanish inscription dedicated to the Virgin Mary.
+Above the altar is a painting depicting the Last Supper and a Spanish inscription dedicated to the Virgin Mary.

 Gospel retablo

 The side altar located on the left hand side facing the altar is consecrated to the Santo Niño.
 Joining the statue of the Holy Child are 19th century images of Saint Anthony of Padua and Saint Blaise; and Saint Lucy on the topmost level.
 Another smaller neoclassical retablo housing a 19th-century image of Saint Mary Magdalene is located on the left side of the gospel retablo.

 Epistle retablo

 The opposite side altar on the right side houses another early 19th century image of the Nuestra Señora de la Consolación (Our Lady of Consolation) in the central niche.
 Joining the Marian image are Augustinian Saints: Saint Augustine, Saint Monica and Saint Nicolas de Tolentino.
-Another smaller neoclassical retablo built in 1875 on the right side houses the image of Saint Joseph in the main niche and Saint Isidore.
+On the right is a smaller neoclassical retablo built in 1875, housing the image of Saint Joseph in the main niche and Saint Isidore.